wearetechnative/catstack/README.md

 A CatStack domain is not distributed as an installable module, but its more like glue code for one or more resources to define an infrastruture component in a larger system or solution.

-### Example Domains

-- ...